prasune/LendingClubCaseStudy/README.md

 * Identify patterns which indicates that a person is likely to default

 ### Dataset used
-* Data of past loan applicants can be used for Data Analysis
+* Data of past loan applicants is used for this Data Analysis (loan.csv)

 ## Conclusions
 #### Conclusion from the analysis of loan status